Maryam holds meeting on Okara, Multan rallies

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: To finalise the upcoming rallies in Okara and Multan, PML-N Vice President Maryam Nawaz held a meeting with PML-N leaders from Okara and Multan here on Friday.
+LAHORE: To finalize upcoming rallies in Okara and Multan, PML-N Vice President Maryam Nawaz held a meeting with PML-N leaders from Okara and Multan here on Friday.